rust-skia/rust-skia/README.md

 Vulkan support can be enabled by setting the Cargo feature `default = ["vulkan"]` in `skia-safe/Cargo.toml`, which will cause a rebuild of Skia.
 To render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.

 Note that Vulkan drivers need to be available.
-On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on a Mac with Metal support, [install the Vulkan SDK](<https://vulkan.lunarg.com/sdk/home>) for Mac and configure MoltenVK by setting the `DYLD_LIBRARY_PATH`, `VK_LAYER_PATH`, and `VK_ICD_FILENAMES` environment variables as described in `Documentation/getting_started_macos.html`.
+On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on macOS with Metal support, [install the Vulkan SDK](<https://vulkan.lunarg.com/sdk/home>) for Mac and configure MoltenVK by setting the `DYLD_LIBRARY_PATH`, `VK_LAYER_PATH`, and `VK_ICD_FILENAMES` environment variables as described in `Documentation/getting_started_macos.html`.

 ## Examples